 A la carte options are also available for those who wish to pick which events they would like to attend.
-Seminars and personal consultations are both $45 per event.
+Seminars are $55 and personal consultations are $45 per event.
 A la carte offerings (except Agent/Editor One on One consultations) are included with full conference registration fees paid.
 Please note: we can offer no full refunds after April 1st, 2019, and there will be a $100 processing fee for any full tuition cancellations prior to that date.

 WORKSHOP (included with tuition) is a seminar-style group session (five meetings during the week) where professional faculty will lead critiques of each attendees manuscript.
 Each attendee will be expected to come prepared with their own critique, ready to discuss, ready to actively give feedback and advice–this is where you get your work discussed and improved with the help of our faculty and visitors.

 RECEPTIONS (included) are free to all scholars, fellows, and attendees, and include snacks and beverages.

 READINGS (included) are generally an hour in length, and are a place to celebrate everyone’s work!
 These are free and open to the public.